No charges in noose incident involving Bubba Wallace; NASCAR says noose had been there for months

 The Wood Brothers Racing team said one of its employees informed the team he recalled "seeing a tied handle in the garage pull down rope from last fall," when NASCAR raced at Talladega in October.
 The team said it immediately alerted NASCAR and assisted the investigation.

-The discovery of the noose stunned the stock car series as it is taking an active position in a push for inclusion while distancing itself from its rocky racial history.
+The discovery of the noose stunned the stock car series as it takes an active position in a push for inclusion while distancing itself from its rocky racial history.
 The series first tried to ban the Confederate flag five years ago but did nothing to enforce the order.

 NASCAR announced late Sunday the noose had been discovered and the industry rallied around Wallace.
 All 39 of his rival drivers and their crews helped push Wallace's car to the front of pit road before the national anthem and stood behind him in solidarity.